sf-wdi-14/notes/lectures/week-6/_1_monday/dusk/introduction-to-classes.md

 ## Objectives
 Students will be able to...

-- understand the difference between an object and a class
+- articulte the difference between an object and a class
 - define and instantiate a class
 - use instance methods and instance variables
 - use the `initialize` method